LeszekNow/TransportAndDeliverySystem/README.md

 # TransportAndDeliverySystem

-Transport Services with GPS vehicles tracking system.
+My second project when learning Java programming - Transport Services with GPS vehicles tracking system.

 Simple Transport Services Simulation System including GPS Tracking System.
+Technologies used: Java 8, Maven, JavaFX, mySQL.

+Registration Panel.
+Login Panel.
+Main Menu - different for different user.

-Technologies used: Java 8, Maven, JavaFX, mySQL Project in progress: a lot of code refactoring work to do and still adding new functionalities such as variety of calculation options i.e. income, car maintenance etc.
+System for different users - customers and employees Project not finished yet: a lot of code refactoring work to do and still adding new functionalities such as variety of calculation options i.e. income, car maintenance etc.

-GPS Simulator will also be upgraded to more precise one.
+GPS Simulator will include Dijkstra algorythm with graph data structure.
-System includes utilization by different type of users from various customers (normal and b2b initially) to different type of employees (admin, driver, manager initially).
-Different type of user has different menu options.
-All options are included in Admin and Manager menu.